 (6) The Director General is to publish the register on, or make it accessible through, the electronic site maintained under section 159 of the Act.

+[Regulation 14 amended: SL 2020/255 r.
+25.]

 15. Liability to pay contributions

 (1) Every grower who completes a chargeable transaction is to pay a contribution to the Account in accordance with this Scheme.